 Up next was a quick tour of Stephenplatz where St Stephen’s Cathedral is located.
 This cathedral has stood the test of time and has watched over the city for more than 300 years.
 It is also the burial place of the bishops, the tombs of Duke Rudolph the Founder and other members of the Habsburg family.

 Austria’s largest bell, known as the Boomer Bell is also located at the cathedral in its north tower.
 The South Tower’s observation deck is the highest point in the city of Vienna.
 You can enjoy some of the finest views in all of Vienna from here.
 A climb of 343 steps of the tight spiral staircase leads up to the watchman’s lookout 246 feet above street level.
-The entire cathedral complex area is also called the Stephansplatz (named after the St Stephen’s Cathedral or Stephensdom).
+The entire church complex area is also called the Stephansplatz (named after the St Stephen’s Cathedral or Stephensdom).

 Very close to the Cathedral is the market square of Graben.
 This area has been a market and shopping block since time immemorial.
 The uniqueness of this street is that the area is lined with statues referring to a deadly plague that occurred in the 17th century.
 The origin of this street dates back to the old Romans.
 There are 5 divisions/shopping areas with the Graben.
 And they include Stephansplatz, Kohlmarkt, Naglergasse, Tuchlauben and Petersplatz.

-- Austrian Parliament building,
+- Austrian Parliament building